 Later, let's zoom out the focus altogether so that you can choose a few significant initiatives that deserve to be implemented in the coming 6-12 months.

-Analysing the HR priorities and HR trends to watch out for in 2022 is a critical first step highlighting the HR scenario and strategic workforce planning.
+Analysing the HR priorities for leaders in 2023 and HR trends 2023 is a critical first step highlighting the HR scenario and strategic workforce planning.

 1. Redesigning Work (What gets done), Workforce (By whom), & Workplace (Where & How)